7 children in protective custody as Placerville police investigate boy’s death

 Sutkay’s three biological children were living with the family in the Coloma Street house, Placerville police confirmed.
 She told FOX40 Lopez’s parents had custody of her kids.

-“We were going through tough times and (Lopez's mother) decided to reach out and offered to help,” Sutkay said.
+“We were going through tough times and she decided to reach out and offered to help,” Sutkay said.

 But hearing of Lopez’s death she said she worried for her own young kids.